Legume: Pests and diseases

-A common pest of grain legumes that is noticed in the tropical and subtropical Asia, Africa, Australia and Oceania are minuscule flies that belong to the family Agromyzidae, dubbed "bean flies".
-They are considered to be the most destructive.
+A common pest of grain legumes that is noticed in the tropical and subtropical Asia, Africa, Australia and Oceania are minuscule and highly destructive flies that belong to the family Agromyzidae, dubbed "bean flies".
 The host range of these flies is very wide amongst cultivated legumes.
 Infestation of plants starts from germination through to harvest, and they can destroy an entire crop in early stage.
 Black bean aphids are a serious pest to broad beans and other beans.
 Common hosts for this pest are fathen, thistle and dock.
-Pea weevil and bean weevil damage leaf margins leaving characteristics semi-circular notches.
+Pea weevils and bean weevils damage leaf margins, leaving characteristic semi-circular notches.
 Stem nematodes are very widespread but will be found more frequently in areas where host plants are grown.

 Common legume diseases include anthracnose, caused by Colletotrichum trifolii; common leaf spot caused by Pseudomonas syringae pv. syringae; crown wart caused by Physoderma alfalfae; downy mildew caused by Peronospora trifoliorum; root rot caused by Fusarium spp.; rust caused by Uromyces striatus; crown and stem rot caused by Sclerotinia trifoliorum; Southern blight caused by Sclerotium rolfsii; pythium (browning) root rot caused by Pythium spp.; fusarium wilt caused by Fusarium oxysporum; root knot caused by Meloidogyne hapla.
 These are all classified as biotic problems.

 Abiotic problems include nutrient deficiencies, (nitrogen, phosphorus, potassium, copper, magnesium, manganese, boron, zinc), pollutants (air, water, soil, pesticide injury, fertilizer burn), toxic concentration of minerals, and unfavorable growth conditions.